turboapps/docs/building/working_with_containers/containers.md

 ### Installing MSI Packages

 Installing MSI packages in containers is supported, but in some instances an install may fail e.g. a custom action may attempt to runs but fails when run in the fully isolated Turbo VM.
-If an MSI install fails, try creating the container using [Turbo Studio](/docs/building/working-with-turbo-studio).
+If an MSI install fails, try creating the container using [TurboStudio](/docs/building/working-with-turbo-studio).

 This section will detail steps for creating a container for InstEd, a popular MSI editor.

 Begin by downloading the application [here](http://www.instedit.com/download2.html?file=InstEd-1.5.15.26.msi)

-Copy the MSI to a new directory: C:\Installers on your local machine.
+Copy the MSI to a new directory: **C:\Installers** on your local machine.

 ![](/components/docs/building/working_with_containers/CMD1.png)

 By design the Turbo VM is fully isolated and does not permit access to local files.
-In order to use the MSI in your local C:\Installers directory, you must poke a hole in the isolation.
+In order to use the MSI in your local **C:\Installers** directory, you must poke a hole in the isolation.
 Use the **--mount** flag to poke a hole in the isolation.
 Use the **-n** flag to set a name for the container.

 ```